DataONEorg/rdataone/README.rst

 release.
 Be aware that there are API differences that are not fully finalized.

 .. _version 2 release milestone: https://github.com/DataONEorg/rdataone/milestones/2.0.0

+Because the v2 package has not been release to CRAN, nor have its dependencies, you need to install the dependencies manually before installing the package itself.
+Using the devtools package, once can install all of the dependencies needed using the install_github() function, except for the redland-bindings package, which must be installed manually:

+  $ curl https://github.com/ropensci/redland-bindings/archive/master.zip -o redland-bindings.zip
+  $ unzip redland-bindings.zip
+  $ cd redland-bindings
+  $ ./autogen.sh --with-R
+  $ make
+  $ cd R
+  $ R CMD INSTALL redland
+  $ R
+  > install.packages(c("XML", "httr", "stringr"))
+  > devtools::install_github("ropensci/datapackage")
+  > devtools::install_github("mbjones/PKI")
+  > devtools::install_github("DataONEorg/rdataone/dataone")

 Development logs
 ----------------